cailleach1310/ares-marque-plugin/README.md

             Courtesan: Servants of Naamah.
     (...)

-Define available courtesan houses / salons for the game in the faction 'House'.
+Define available courtesan houses / salons for the game in the group 'House'.

 #### /aresmush/game/config/ranks.yml
 Courtesan management relies on courtesan ranks as defined below.
 If you want to limit certain concepts, set the respective rank values to 'false'.